BlackestDawn/lexicon-react-graphql/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-Donw as part of an education in frontend development, mainly focused on GraphQL.
+Done as part of an education in frontend development, mainly focused on GraphQL.

 ## Getting Started